UKSPF Summer Events Fund

 Following eligibility assessments, the key criteria applications will be assessed on will include:

-• how the intervention addresses local challenges and opportunities
+• how the event addresses local challenges and opportunities

 • delivery of UKSPF outputs and outcomes